 Although the information presented through SART is confirmed to be accurate, these unique patient medical characteristics, personalized treatment approaches and entrance criteria for IVF may vary from program to program.

-Here at the UC Center for Reproductive Health, we do not pre-select patients to include or exclude individuals/couples with limiting factors that may impact our success rates.
+We do not pre-select patients to include or exclude individuals/couples with limiting factors that may impact our success rates.